pydantic/logfire-helm-chart/charts/logfire/README.md

 ### PostgreSQL

-Logfire nominally needs 4 separate PostgreSQL databases: `crud`, `ff`, `ingest` and `dex`.
+Logfire nominally needs 4 separate PostgreSQL databases: `crud`, `ff`, and `dex`.
 Each will need a user with owner permissions to allow migrations to run.
   While they can all be ran on the same instance, they are required to be separate databases to prevent naming/schema collisions.

 Here's an example set of values using `postgres.example.com` as the host: